rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/configuring-host-routes-curl.rst

    provision your server, or perform other related activities.
 In this example, the ID is ``a8fde776-e80f-47bb-a050-0c057d89afc3``, but use the ID from your response.

-.. _chr-create-subnet-curl:
+.. _chr-creating-subnet-curl:

-Create a subnet with host routes (cURL)
+Creating a subnet with host routes (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a subnet with host routes, you specify a network, an IP address, allocation pools,